LeanneLibGriff/nine-repro/Step8CompSecurity.md

 ### Secure your computer and your network to to reduce the risk of a data breach, theft, hack or misuse.

-Incorporate the following practices into your everyday routine as well as team policy.
+Incorporate the following practices into your everyday routine as well as policy.
 Encourage others to do so as well.

 ### Beginner
 1. Use strong passwords